Descent098/ezexcel/CONTRIBUTING.md

 # Development & Contribution guide

-Below are all the details you need to get started helping with the ezexcel project.
+Below are all the details you need to get started helping with the ezspreadsheet project.

 ## Table of contents